 While precious mason jars filled with homemade pastries and jams are now in vogue, they’re unnecessary expenses that your guests probably won’t even remember in the first place.
-If you want to send something home with them, get a few paper boxes and place them at the wedding cake.
+If you want to send something home with them, get a few paper boxes and place them on the wedding cake table.
 Guests can then take a slice home to enjoy later.

-These are the 22 things that Stripes wishes she could say to almost every bride that comes through the door.
+These are the 22 things that Laughing Chefs wishes we could say to almost every bride that comes through the door.
 Remember it is about your marriage, not your wedding.
 Oh, and money doesn’t grow on trees, spend it wisely.